 With a unique program of study, Catherine says, “I was given several opportunities to ‘combine’ my majors of dance and psychology, including my senior project.
 These opportunities to synthesize information and examine the mind-body connection led me to a career path that I doubt I would have found otherwise.”

-Catherine is now studying to become an occupational therapist.
+Catherine is an occupational therapist working for the University of Iowa Hospitals & Clinics.
 In her clinical practice, she utilizes concepts she learned as a psychology major.
 “I draw upon the concepts I studied in Learning & Behavior to motivate and engage patients.
 I also use strategies such as evocative empathy that I learned in Intro to Counseling to form rapport and trust within therapeutic relationships.”

 Her dance experience also influences her current work.
 She notes that, “Professor Jane Hawley’s Movement Fundamentals curriculum provided me with an embodied understanding of ways to increase range of motion and efficiency of movement, and ways in which body alignment can affect biopsychosocial functioning.”
 The unique combination of art and science gives Catherine a particular perspective.
 “It helps me look beyond any one frame of reference in an attempt to view each patient as a unique, whole individual.”